Privacy Policy

 We use the following types of Cookies:

-To explore what Cookie settings are available to you, look in the “preferences” or “options” section of your browser’s menu.
-To find out more information about Cookies, including information about how to manage and delete Cookies, please visit
+To explore what Cookie settings are available to you, or to modify your preferences with respect to Cookies, you can access your Cookie management settings by clicking [LINK].
+To find out more information about Cookies generally, including information about how to manage and delete Cookies, please visit http://www.allaboutcookies.org/ or https://ico.org.uk/for-the-public/online/cookies/ if you are located in the European Union or in the United Kingdom.

-Data Security and Retention
+Data Security

 We seek to protect your Personal Data from unauthorized access, use and disclosure using appropriate physical, technical, organizational and administrative security measures based on the type of Personal Data and how we are processing that data.
 You should also help protect your data by appropriately selecting and protecting your password and/or other sign-on mechanism; limiting access to your computer or device and browser; and signing off after you have finished accessing your account.
 Although we work to protect the security of your account and other data that we hold in our records, please be aware that no method of transmitting data over the internet or storing data is completely secure.